Evidence for multiple shocks from the $\gamma$-ray emission of RS Ophiuchi: A Multi-Shock Scenario

 The simplest scenario that fits both the outburst's GeV and TeV light curves consists of two shocks: a slow, highly luminous component (i.e., a component that probes a relatively high density), and a fast, less luminous component (i.e., a component that probes a relatively low density).

 The evolution of these components are shown in Figure \ref{fig:multishock_evo} and the corresponding model parameters are listed in Table \ref{tab:multishock}.
+We adopt the same RG wind parameters as in Section \ref{sec:results1}, which are consistent with the results of \cite{iijima09}.
 In this picture, the slow component produces the bulk of the GeV emission along with the very steep TeV spectrum at early times, while the fast component produces the hardened TeV emission at later times.
 This TeV hardening occurs because the fast component achieves both a higher maximum $\gamma$-ray energy and, since it sweeps up less mass at early times, a later luminosity peak.
+Note that the fast component of our multi-shock model has a Sedov-Taylor time of $t\simeq 3$ days, in better agreement with the deceleration timescale implied by X-ray observations \citep{pandey+22, cheung+22}.

+The shock velocities we adopt are chosen to produce the best agreement with the observed $\gamma$-ray data.
+While these velocities are broadly consistent with optical data (specifically, $v_1$ and $v_2$ denoted in Section \ref{sec:spectroscopy}, they differ somewhat from those inferred from X-ray data \citep[][]{cheung+22}.
+This discrepancy may be the result of additional shock components, but may also be attributed to uncertainties arising from the conversion of X-ray temperatures to shock velocities \citep[see ][ for a detailed discussion]{orio+22}.

 The resulting light curves and spectra are shown in Figure \ref{fig:multishock}.
 This two-shock model yields good agreement with both the GeV and TeV observations.
 In particular, because the fast component takes longer to reach its luminosity peak and has a higher $E_{\rm max}$ at that time, it reproduces the observed TeV delay.